guidoagapito/SynIM/README.md

 ## Overview

 SynIM is a Python package for computing synthetic interaction matrices and projection matrices for adaptive optics (AO) systems.
-It supports both Single Conjugate AO (SCAO) and Multi-Conjugate AO (MCAO) configurations with GPU acceleration.
+It supports both Single Conjugate AO (SCAO), Laser Tomography AO (LTAO), Graound Layer AO (GLAO) and Multi-Conjugate AO (MCAO) configurations with Shack-Hartmann sensors.
+It also supports GPU acceleration.
+Some of its functionalities are provided by [SPECULA](https://github.com/ArcetriAdaptiveOptics/SPECULA).

 ## Key Features